aspectra-js/aspectra/README.md

-Marks a provider as `@isolated`, ensuring that a unique instance is created for each context.
+Marks a provider as `@isolated`, ensuring a unique instance of the provider is created for each associated context.

+Useful for scenarios where the same provider class must yield distinct instances based on different contexts.